minetest-mods/smartfs/docs/API.md

 * element:setVisible(bool) - set the visibility status (set hidden=>false, unhide=>true or nil)
 * element:getVisible() - get the visibility status
 * element:setValue(string) - set value for the element, called internally from on_receive_fields
+* element:setTooltip(text) - set the tooltip for the button
+* element:getTooltip() - get the current tooltip

 ###Button
 * element:setText( text ) - set the caption of the button